maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

     ```
     - In `index.pug`, `extends layout` means that this view will add to what is in the `layout.pug` view, and the content of both will be rendered.
     - The `block append head` content means that the next section is going to be added to the `head` block from `layout`.
     - The `link` and `script` lines create the necessary `link` and `script` tags to include Leaflet in our app.
 These will compile as defined at [Leaflet](https://leafletjs.com/).
-In this case we are also calling for our own style.css, which is site specific style code.
     - `block content` replaces whatever other block was called `block content` in `layout` with a new `div` tag with the id `map` and a new `script` tag requesting the `javascripts/map.js` file.
-1. Reloading the page now should show our header, but there is a console error that `map.js` cannot be found, which makes sense as we did not creat it yet.
+1. Reloading the page now should show our header, but there is a console error that `map.js` cannot be found, which makes sense as we did not create it yet.
 1. Let's add some styles to help our layout a bit.
 Add the following to `public/stylesheets/style.css`.
 This uses CSS Grid to align our header and our map together, and makes the map fill the page after the header.
     ```CSS
     /* <app-root>/public/stylesheets/style.css*/